dangvd/crystal-dock/README.md

 Crystal Dock is a cool dock (desktop panel) for Linux desktop, with the focus on attractive user interface, being simple and easy to use, and cross-desktop support.

-The currently work-in-progress version (2.0 alpha) supports KDE Plasma 6 on Wayland, while the previous version (1.0) supports KDE Plasma, GNOME, LXQt, Cinnamon and MATE on X11.
+The current version (version 2) supports KDE Plasma 6 on Wayland.
+Other desktop environments will be considered when they run on Wayland and provide sufficient APIs.
+The previous version (version 1) supports KDE Plasma 5, GNOME, LXQt, Cinnamon and MATE on X11.

 ## Main features